emtreg/emtreg.github.io/_posts/2020-02-18-enforcing-SRP-in-methods.md

 {% endhighlight %}

-<p>&emsp;When it comes to displaying elements, the SRP recommends separating formatting (i.e. displaying text in red) from the actual data it's being applied on. </p>
+<p>&emsp;When it comes to displaying elements, the SRP recommends separating formatting (ex. displaying certain text in red) from the actual data it's being applied on. </p>

 <p>&emsp; For now I'm going to break down this method further in order to untangle some of its responsibilites.
 Then I can revisit the issue at a later point.</p>